 Algorithms (sorting and searching, graph theory, arithmetic) with space and time complexity and analyses; formal models of computation; theoretical aspects of computational complexity, including complexity measures and hierarchies, and intractable problems and the P=NP question.
 Other topics in theoretical computer science with applications.
-Prerequisite: CS 350 or CS 511 or equivalent.
+Prerequisite: CS 240 or CS 512 or equivalent.

 CS 555.
-Software Development Paradigms.
+Software Engineering.
 3 credits.

-The software development life cycle, software project management, development tools and methods, software quality assurance, programming language paradigms and their use in software development.
-A significant development project will be completed by teams of students.
-Prerequisite: CS 512 or equivalent.
+The software development life cycle, software project management, development tools and methods, and software quality assurance.
+Teams of students will complete a significant development project.
+Prerequisite: CS 240 or CS 512 or equivalent.